davidsilva2841/Navbar/README.md

 # Navbar

 ## Description
-- Navbar component for westbuy
+- Navbar component for West Buy

 ## Structure
 - Navbar is made up of 3 smaller navbars and the company logo